In this post I’m going to give you the recipe for this deliciously healthy Weight Watchers Cookies recipe.

 And the flavor combinations of the cereal mixed in with the marshmallows and the chocolate chips is divine!

 Then I tested them out on my picky son.

 He LOVED them!

-I didn’t tell him that they’re WW friendly.
+I didn’t tell him that they are WW friendly.

 Obviously, we love it when our readers share their love of our recipes with us!

-Not only did they share a pic of their boys eating our WW No Bake Chocolate Cookies, but also they were enjoying them at one of our favorite spots: Masseys Landing!
+Not only did they share a pic of their boys eating these cookies, but also they were enjoying them at one of our favorite spots: Masseys Landing!

-- 3 cups whole-grain cereal, such as Kashi Go Lean
+- 3 cups Whole-Grain Cereal (I used Kashi Go Original)

 - Combine first 5 ingredients (through salt) in a large microwave-safe bowl.